 A brief, honest read on the leaders in each category.
 Not a comprehensive review, just the shortlist most teams end up with.

-In the dedicated helpdesk category, Zendesk is still the safe default.
-It does everything, the integration ecosystem is huge, and any large support team will have people who already know it.
-Freshdesk is the lower-cost alternative with a similar feature set and a cleaner UX, popular with mid-market teams.
-Help Scout is the simpler option, focused on email-first teams that want a calmer tool.
-Intercom has moved more aggressively into AI-first support and now sits closer to a chat-bot platform than a traditional helpdesk.
+Zendesk is the safe default: it does everything, the ecosystem is huge, and large teams already have people who know it.
+Freshdesk is the lower-cost alternative with a cleaner UX.
+Help Scout is the calmer, email-first option.
+Intercom has moved aggressively into AI-first support and sits closer to a chat-bot platform now.

-In the CRM-bundled category, HubSpot Service Hub is the most common pick for teams already using HubSpot CRM, with a real ticket system, automation, and a knowledge base.
-Salesforce Service Cloud is the enterprise default for teams already running Salesforce, with more capability and more complexity.
-Zoho Desk is the budget-friendly option for teams in the Zoho ecosystem.
+HubSpot Service Hub is the most common pick for teams already on HubSpot CRM, with a real ticket system, automation, and a knowledge base.
+Salesforce Service Cloud is the enterprise default with more capability and more complexity.
+Zoho Desk is the budget option in the Zoho ecosystem.

-In the developer-friendly category, Plain is the cleanest pick for B2B SaaS teams who want a support tool that feels like Linear, with API-first workflows and deep integrations with engineering tools.
-Pylon focuses on shared-channel support, where customers get a dedicated Slack channel with the support team.
-Linear itself has built customer-facing features that some teams use as a lightweight support layer.
+Plain is the cleanest pick for B2B SaaS teams who want a support tool that feels like Linear.
+Pylon focuses on shared-channel support over a dedicated Slack channel.
+Linear itself has customer-facing features some teams use as a lightweight support layer.

-If you do not have a strong opinion yet, the safe defaults by category are Zendesk for dedicated helpdesk, HubSpot Service Hub for CRM-bundled, and Plain for developer-friendly.
+If you do not have a strong opinion yet, the safe defaults are Zendesk for dedicated helpdesk, HubSpot Service Hub for CRM-bundled, and Plain for developer-friendly.
 Start with the category, then narrow.

 How to Pick the Right Support Ticket System